rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 My focus was coding rather than process.
 I did not discuss things like keeping pool requests small, git hygiene, etc.

 Some PLs (Haskell is a good example of this) suffer from what some people call the _Lisp curse_.
 Instead of using established libraries one-off tools are often created.
-In my current work we maintain our own effect system, our own _vinyl_-like extensible types library, our own logger library and much more.
 It is interesting why this happens and what to do about it.
 Is this a case where programmers think about abstractions more than about libraries?
 From the cognitive load perspective, is writing it from scratch a lower effort than learning and applying existing solutions?

 Cognitive load should be viewed as a resource problem, one that does not scale very well, and one that is not well understood.